ismaelucm/massis_tutorial/docs/creatingNewEnvironments.md

 }
 ```

-The first time to launch the new scene the system calculate the navmesh automatically.
-For that reason, the first execution takes more time than the rest.
+Finally, save the scene in massis3-assets/Scenes with the name **SpaceStationTutorial.lua**.

-To test that all is correct, run the escen with the next command:
+To test that all is correct, run the scene with the next command:

 ```bash
 > ./LaunchServer.sh -f EntranceToClassDifferentWaves.lua
 ```

+For the first time to launch the new scene, the system calculates the navmesh automatically.
+For that reason, the first execution takes more time than the rest.

-Now we are going to create two different human profiles: **Crew** and **Rescuer**.
-The Crew stay in a room until detect a rescuer.
-In this moment, the agent follow the rescuer.
+Now we are going to create two different human profiles in the new scenario: **Crew** and **Rescuer**.
+The Crews stay in a room until detecting a rescuer near them.
+At this moment, the Crew agent will follow the rescuer detected.

-The Rescuer wander arrond the station find the crew agent and finally return to the initial point where is the rescue ship.
+The Rescuer wanders around the station find the crew agent and finally return to the initial point where is the rescue ship.

-The bahavior **Crew** has two state.
-The initial state wait until the state change with the condition **IsCloseTo**.
-This condition check if the target stay at less distance to indicated in its input parameter.
+The behaviour **Crew** has two states.
+The initial state (State0) wait until the state change with the condition **IsCloseTo**.
+This condition checks if the target stays at less distance than the indicated in its input parameter.

-The target is selecte with the perception **AgentWithTargetPerception** that select the nearest agent with the tag set in the parameter **Tag**.
+The target is selected by the perception **AgentWithTargetPerception** that choose the nearest agent with the tag set in the parameter **Tag** and put the target into the behaviour's blackboard.
+The condition **IsCloseTo** reads the target from the blackboard and check if the nearest Rescuer is close enough.
+In this case, the FSM change the state to State1.
+This state executes the Chase action whose mission is to chase the target that reads from the blackboard.
+And finally, the perception **AgentWithTargetPerception** check if exist an agent with a tag set in its parameter **Tag** with a distance less than specified in the parameter **Distance**.

+The following behaviour file describes the behaviour Crew previously explained.

 ```LUA
 Behavior={